 Coastal ecosystems play a vital role in many Commonwealth countries, by supporting tourism, food security and recreation, and by providing coastal protection from storms.
 However, for a variety of reasons, most shallow coral reefs have become degraded.
 Active interventions to aid their recovery are necessary.

-Australia, Belize and Mauritius are co-championing the Commonwealth Blue Charter Action Group on Coral Reef Restoration.
+Australia, Belize and Mauritius are co-championing the Commonwealth Blue Charter Action Group on Coral Reef Protection and Restoration.
 This Action Group will highlight good practices in the restoration of coral reefs.
 Each champion is bringing relevant expertise and experience to the Action Group, to be shared and developed with interested member countries.
 It will be a platform to promote collaborative research, workshops and seminars, showcasing successful case studies among the Commonwealth.

 of the world’s reefs have already suffered irreversible damage